Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 You can also make this new material a copy of an existing material by adding the data-block:

-Select the object, get the material, (R Click) and Copy data to clipboard.
+Select the object, get the material, :kbd:`RMB` and Copy data to clipboard.
 When you have renamed the material, click "Link: Data" to link to the existing material.
 Proceed to assign faces as required.
 NB: If you change the material on the original object, the new object color changes too.